 I want to acknowledge and thank the many individuals who contributed to this effort.
-At McGraw-Hill, my thanks go to Tom Casson, who initiated the project, and to Jonathan Plant, Betsy Jones, Debra Matteson, Lisa Kalner Williams, and Lora Neyens for persevering on the "long and winding road"!
-Bill Stenquist and Kathryn Neubauer Carney deserve credit for the initiation and production of the third edition.
+At McGraw-Hill, my thanks go to the editors who helped me through four editions: Tom Casson, who initiated the project, Jonathan Plant, Lora Neyens, Bill Stenquist, and Thomas Scaiffe.
+I am grateful to Tina Bower and Laura Bies for their patience and help with the fourth edition.

-The University of Rhode Island provided an atmosphere that encourages teaching excellence, course development, and writing, and for that I am grateful.
+The University of Rhode Island provided an atmosphere that encourages teaching excellence, course development, and writing, and for that I am appreciative.

-Finally, I thank my wife, Mary Louise; and my children, Aileene, Bill, and Andrew, for their support, patience, and understanding.
+I am grateful to my wife, Mary Louise; and my children, Aileene, Bill, and Andrew, for their support, patience, and understanding through forty years of textbook creation.
+Finally, thanks to my grandchildren, Elizabeth, Emma, James, and Henry, for many enjoyable diversions!

-William J. Palm III Kingston, Rhode Island December 2012
+William J. Palm III Kingston, Rhode Island March 2019 xi